dougwig/spec-temp/services-split.rst

 https://blueprints.launchpad.net/neutron/+spec/services-split

 This spec outlines the technical changes required for the repo split.
-It is dependent upon the project split spec:

-TBD

 The following intro is shamelessly stolen from an email thread started by Mark McClain: